 OP 76.08: Employee Training and Procedures for Handling Armed Robbery Incidents

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide guidance to those offices that handle cash and are subject to possible armed robbery.

-REVIEW: This OP will be reviewed in March of every fourth year by the Chief of Police with recommended revisions forwarded to the University Counsel.
+REVIEW: This OP will be reviewed in March of every fourth year by the Chief of Police with recommended revisions forwarded to the Chief Compliance and Security Officer.

 Each person whose area of responsibility is affected by this OP will devise job procedures and/or other appropriate methods for carrying out the instructions contained herein.
 The Crime Prevention Unit of the Texas Tech Police Department is available to assist in the training of employees.